Last updated: September 6th, 2021

 - Students will abide by the Student and Teacher Code of Conduct and Community Code of Conduct (please click through to read) and any specific restrictions/regulations listed on course/workshop registration pages.

 - Students must pay for course tuition in full (or be enrolled in our Work Study Program) in order to guarantee registration & a spot in a course.

 - Students agree to our attendance and tardiness policies, as outlined below.

-- Improv students must see at least one Friday night improv show and participate in one Thursday night jam during the duration of their course.
+- Improv students must see at least one improv show and participate in one improv jam at Comedy Café Berlin during the duration of their course.